pnikic/clint/README.md

 A demo is available on: http://hrvatski-sahovski-savez.hr/ftp/sucelje_patrick/

 ### Features
-* Banner with general information about the tournament and customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
+* Banner with general information (about the tournament) and customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
 * Chess board with compactly displayed player names, clock times and ratings
 * PGN section for display and navigation
 * Engine analysis
-* Switching between different games and rounds on the same page
+* Switching between different games and PGN files (rounds) on the same page
-* Support for embedding video (live stream)
+* Support for embedding video (live stream) for each PGN file (round)
-* Download PGN / FEN of the current game, round or whole tournament
+* Download PGN / FEN of the current game, round or whole tournament, sharing link to a specific game
 * Multiple boards view (e.g. 6 boards)
 * Responsive design - mobile phone friendly
-* Color customization support
+* Full color customization support, predefined light and dark theme

 ## Usage
 ### Setup
-* Clone the repository on your web server
+* Clone this repository on your web server
 * Download [pgn4web][2] on your web server
 * Edit the `pgn4web.js` path and the fonts path in `index.html` and in `mosaic-tile.html`
 (in my case, pgn4web-3.04 is placed one directory up)